openziti/ziti-sdk-jvm/samples/ziti-jdbc-spring-jpa/README.md

 # Connecting to a dark database using ZDBC and Spring JPA
-In this example, we will take the dark web application you built in [Hosting an OpenZiti service using Spring boot](https://blogs.oracle.com/javamagazine/post/java-zero-trust-openziti) and extend it to store greetings in a dark postgres database.
+In this exercise, we will take the dark web application you built in [Hosting an OpenZiti service using Spring boot](https://blogs.oracle.com/javamagazine/post/java-zero-trust-openziti) and extend it to store greetings in a dark postgres database.

-You didn't do that example?
+You didn't do that exercise?
 That's OK, this sample works as a stand-alone exercise too.

 ## What you will need to get started
 * About 30 minutes